braden126/R_CourseWork/README.md

 •	A4.md - Improving the linear regression model used in A3

-•	A5.md - Practicing logistic regression a CDC health information dataset
+•	A5.md - Practicing logistic regression on a CDC health information dataset

 •	A6.md - Practicing k-nearest neighbors modeling using the caret package